manavspg2/Commercial-Website/README.md

 # Commercial Website

-This is a very simple e-commerce website built with Django.
+This is a very simple e-commerce website built with Django, along with E-commerce API for interaction and information retrieval.

 ## Project Summary